 Below is a list of some common lies that people believe, followed by a healthy reframe of that thought.
 A "reframe" is when you are intentional to take that thought captive (2 Corinthians 10:5) and re-word it in such a way that it draws you into a relationship (your marriage, in this case) instead of pushing you away or causing you to isolate.

-• "My spouse shows whether they love me or not when they behave/act in the ways I expect them to."
+THE LIE: "My spouse shows that they love me when they behave/act in the ways I expect them to."

 Ephesians 4:49 [NLT] says it this way, "Don’t use foul or abusive language.
 Let everything you say be good and helpful, so that your words will be an encouragement to those who hear them."